panglesd/slipshow/README.md

 Soon, you'll be able to have a list of your slides and go directly to the one you want by clicking on it.

-## Finer control on your presentation
+## Finer control of your presentation

    You might need a better control of the flow of events.
 There are severals objects defined to help you do this:
      -an engine for the control of the window to the universe,